Backstepping Neural Operators for $2\times 2$ Hyperbolic PDEs: Introduction

+In both cases, the method accelerates the computation of control gains, significantly improving computation speed.
+Our theoretically proven stability result is demonstrated through simulations, and the code is available on github.

-\textbf{\emph{Organization of paper:}} Section \ref{sec:problem_statement} succinctly presents the design of an exponentially stabilizing boundary control law for $2\times 2$ hyperbolic systems in a canonical form.
-Section \ref{sec3} and \ref{Stab-Deep} present the approximation of the kernels operators and the stabilization under the approximate controller gain functions via DeepONet.
-Section \ref{sec5} and \ref{sec6} present simulation results and concluding remarks, respectively.
+\textbf{\emph{Organization of paper:}} Section \ref{sec:problem_statement} succinctly presents the design of an exponentially stabilizing output-feedback boundary control law for $2\times 2$ hyperbolic PDE systems.
+Sections \ref{sec3} and \ref{Stab-Deep} present the approximation of the kernel operators and the global exponential stabilization (GES) under the approximated controller's gain functions and observer's gain functions via DeepONet.
+Section \ref{Sec5} presents a semi-global practical exponential stability (SG-PES) result when the totality of the output feedback law is learned via DeepONet.
+Section \ref{Simulation} and Section \ref{conclusion} present our simulation results and concluding remarks, respectively.

 \textbf{\emph{Notation:}} We define the $L^2$-norm for $\chi(x)\in L^2[0,1]$ as $\rVert\chi \rVert_{L^2}^2=\int_0^1|\chi(x)|^2dx$.
 For the convenience, we set $\rVert\chi \rVert^2=\rVert\chi \rVert_{L^2}^2$.
 The supremum norm is denoted $\rVert \cdot \rVert_\infty$.